 - Chapter 10: Action.
 Action.
 Action.

-Chapter 6 details how sales people can leverage marketing programs and use them as talking points or even as bargaining chips during sales negotiations.
+details how salespeople can leverage marketing programs and use them as talking points or even as bargaining chips during sales negotiations.

 How to Get a Free Copy: Each month between now and the launch, I am going to choose one person at random to get a free signed copy of my book.
 Enter your e-mail address below: